NATIONAL RENDERING DAY

-Rendering reduces greenhouse gas (GHG) emissions by 72%.
-In comparison to petroleum diesels, rendering reduces fossil fuel use by 80%.
-In addition, it also avoids at least 90% of the potential GHG emissions compared with industrial composting.
-In other words, rendering is the GHG reduction equivalent of removing approximately 18.5 million cars off the road each year.
+The data also reports that rendering reduces greenhouse gas (GHG) emissions by 72% when compared to petroleum diesels, and reduces fossil fuel use by 80%.
+In comparison to industrial composting, rendering avoids at least 90% of the potential GHG emissions.
+Simply put, rendering is the GHG reduction equivalent of removing approximately 18.5 million cars off the road each year.

 Social and Economic Impact

 Rendering is a financially sound and community-focused industry, offering career stability and a commitment to community support.
-The very act of rendering food provides thousands of full-time, stable jobs that support families and local communities from coast to coast, many in rural areas.
-More importantly, local jobs stay local because of the raw and perishable nature of the material being rendered.
+Socially, the act of rendering food provides thousands of full-time, stable jobs that support families and local communities from coast to coast, especially in rural areas.
+Most importantly, local jobs stay local because of the raw and perishable nature of the material being rendered.